 My master's work examined the role the United States Senate played in setting the policy and strategy of the United States during the Korean War.
 As part of my MA research, I also gave a presentation to the New York Military Arts Symposium entitled "Dreaming of Pax Aeronautica: Neo-isolationist Promotion of Airpower, 1947-1953."
 My supervisor at OSU was Dr. David Stebenne.

-My teaching experience includes three years of teaching American History at the United States Military Academy and three and a half years of teaching history, social studies, and English at the secondary level at Cheshire Academy in Cheshire, Connecticut and St. Mary's School in Medford Oregon.
+My teaching experience includes three years of teaching US History at the United States Military Academy and three and a half years of teaching history, social studies, and English at the secondary level at Cheshire Academy in Cheshire, Connecticut and St. Mary's School in Medford Oregon.
 I have also been a TA at the Royal Military College of Canada.

 - Military History